 Bringing learning to life

-Opening in late 2021, our second hospital location will feature a one-of-a-kind public-facing educational space with experiential learning opportunities for visitors ranging from curious families to tourists, to kindergarten through 12th-grade students on field trips to college students pursuing degrees in the veterinary sciences.
+Opening in early 2022, our second hospital location will feature a one-of-a-kind public-facing educational space with experiential learning opportunities for visitors ranging from curious families to tourists, to kindergarten through 12th-grade students on field trips to college students pursuing degrees in the veterinary sciences.
 The space is designed to let visitors watch our veterinary team at work, with large observation windows and microphones for staff to interact with observers while performing physical examinations, dental procedures and even surgery.
 It is estimated that more than 1,000,000 people will visit this building each year.

 Inspiring future generations of veterinarians